kimoppalfens/kimoppalfens.github.io/_posts/2011-07-21-attack surface reduction.md

 - Principle of least privilege: The famous principle where you only grant the necessary permissions is often about making sure that a system can't be attacked by compromising an account with too much permissions.
 - Removing local admin permissions: Several reports yearly point out that security vulnerabilities are less impactful if users are no local admins.

-There are quite a number of things that can be done to increase security as can be seen from that list above.
+There are quite a number of things that can be done additionally to increase security as can be seen from that list above.

-What did I mean when I said attack surface reduction should be top of mind, and double so for folks that manage an organisation's systems management platform.
+So, What did I mean when I said attack surface reduction should be top of mind, and double so for folks that manage an organisation's systems management platform.
 I guess this part will be split up into 2 different sections in this series.

 1. The items related to reducing the attack surface of your systems management platform.
-Given my experience over the years, items related to the Microsoft systems management platform Microsoft Endpoint Manager
+Given our experience over the years, items related to the Microsoft systems management platform Microsoft Endpoint Manager
 2. Items where the systems management platform can assist in implementing Windows 10 security features that reduce attack surface.

-In both these areas we are seeing evolutions and lack of movement that are either unfortunate or counterproductive.
+In both these areas we are seeing evolutions and lack of movement that are either unfortunate or even counterproductive.
 The next couple of posts will talk to points we think can be improved in both these sections.